Iipal/WU_Algorithm/README.md

 ![screenshot](https://github.com/Iipal/WU_Algorithm/blob/master/screenshot.png)

 Randomized start and end lines positions on each ./wu_algo startup.
-If you wants to change randomatic lines counter - use flag `--linesCounter`(described below).
+If you wants to change randomatic lines counter - use flag `--linesCounter`(described below), default is: 10.

 ## Requirements pre-installations: